JCotton1123/simple-rackspace-cli/README.md

 ## Usage

 This script relies on a configuration file that must contain the identity api endpoint and your username and api key.
-A sample simplerackspacecfg file is provided with this code.
-If you do not supply the path to this file via the cli it will try to load *.simplerackspacecfg* from within your current working directory.
+A sample config file is provided with this code.
+If you do not supply a config file, it will try to load *.simplerackspacecfg* from within your current working directory.

 Calling the script is pretty straightforward...